-Robert Crimo’s uncle says he’s ‘heartbroken’ after nephew arrested for 4 July attack
+Robert Crimo’s uncle ‘heartbroken’ after nephew arrested over Highland Park shooting

 Uncle says he’s ‘heartbroken’ after nephew arrested over July 4 shooting

-An uncle of Robert E Crimo, the man identified as the person of interest in the mass shooting at an Independence Day parade in suburban Chicago, on Monday said he “saw no warning signs” that his nephew could be violent.
+An uncle of Robert E Crimo, the man charged with murder in the mass shooting at an Independence Day parade in Illinois on Monday, said he “saw no warning signs” that his nephew could be violent.

 At least six people were killed and 36 injured after a gunman on a rooftop opened fire during the 4 July parade in Highland Park – about 25 miles north of downtown Chicago – sending hundreds of marchers, parents with strollers, and children on bicycle fleeing in terror.

-Hours later, police announced that they had arrested a 22-year-old man named Robert E Crimo as a person of interest.
+Hours later, police announced that they had arrested a 21-year-old man named Robert E Crimo as a person of interest.

 His uncle Paul Crimo expressed his condolences to the families of those who died and said that there was no way he could have seen this coming, according to Fox 32 Chicago.